ArcticTech/arctictech.github.io/_posts/AWS/Lambda/Serverless_Projects/23-07-29-Serverless-Website.md

 ```
 Amazon S3 link URL = "https://hello-world-webpage.s3.amazonaws.com/Controller/helloworldlambda.zip"
 ```
-2. For the Runtime make sure it is "Python 3.7" and for the Handler change it to "helloworldlambda.lambda_handler".
+2. For the Runtime make it the latest version of Python and for the Handler change it to "helloworldlambda.lambda_handler".
 ```
-Runtime = "Python 3.7"
+Runtime = "Python 3.x"
 Handler = "helloworldlambda.lambda_handler"
 ```